BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Lindorthell

-Lindorthell is a thriving metropolis nestled between towering mountains to the west and the river to the west.
+Lindorthell is a thriving metropolis nestled between towering mountains to the east and the river to the west.
 As the capital of this region, it stands as a beacon of progress and control in a land of fertile plains and dense forests.
 The city is a melting pot of races, primarily dominated by dwarves and humans, with a significant presence of gnomes and half-elves.
 Lindorthell operates under a strict government, emphasizing order and control, often at the expense of personal freedoms.

 Demographics